QuantuMechanix8/Lost-And-Found/code_styleguide.md

 - For more complex functions/classes you can include:
     - a signature in documentation e.g. `in_mandel(c::Complex, iterations::Int)::Bool`
     - Examples e.g. `extrema([1,2,3,4]) -> (1,4)`
-    - Longer description of how it works (high level)
+    - Longer description of how the function works (high level)